 –FLASHBACK: From Justice League of America Vol. 2 #0.
 Wonder Woman and Superman get in a huge argument with Batman about his secret information collecting and distrust of the JLA, following “Tower of Babel.”

 –Batman #581, Epilogue Two

 The second part of the conclusion to “Orca” occurs now.
 Police discover the planted Molotov-cocktail with Camille Baden-Smythe’s fingerprints on it, thus linking her to arson.
 This evidence allows the police to discover a plethora of illegal doings attached to Baden-Smythe.
 With her empire in ruins, she goes to jail.
 Meanwhile, Batman lays flowers on the grave of a man who died in vain during the Orca/Baden-Smythe case.

 Late October.
 In Blüdhaven, Oracle and Nightwing team-up to take down the murderous Tad Ryderstad, now officially calling himself Nite-Wing.
 Meanwhile, Torque takes over the Blüdhaven underworld.
 Oh, and as always, Blüdhaven police are still the most corrupt in the country.
 Batman makes a cameo.

 –Detective Comics #750

-–FLASHBACK: Batman meets debuting superhero Savant during a wave of arson fires (as seen via flashback in Birds of Prey #58).
+–FLASHBACK: From Birds of Prey #58.
+Batman meets debuting superhero Savant during a wave of arson fires.
 Batman does not approve and voices his opinion harshly.
 Savant, taken aback, will switch sides and become a super-villain.
-(He will eventually switch again and join the Birds of Prey, but that’s not for a few years).
+(He will eventually switch again and join the Birds of Prey, but that’s not for a few years.)
 This flashback is supposed to take place four years before the time period where “Hush” occurs and Azrael dies.
 However, it more correctly takes place roughly two years before instead.

 –Batman: Turning Points #5